World War I reparations: Young Plan

 As a result of the plan, German payments were half the sum required under the Dawes Plan.
 The implementation of the Young Plan required the Anglo-French withdrawal from the Rhineland within months.
 Despite the reduction, there was increasing German hostility to the plan.
 For example, the Law against the Enslavement of the German People, or Freedom Law, was proposed by the nationalist politician Alfred Hugenberg.
-Hugenberg's proposed law called for the end of the Ruhr occupation, the official renouncement of Article 231 (the "war guilt" clause) and the rejection of the Young Plan.
+Hugenberg's proposed law called for the end of the Ruhr occupation, the official renouncement of Article 231 (the "war guilt" clause), and the rejection of the Young Plan.
 While politicians rejected it, it attracted enough support from voters in order to be put up for a referendum.
 The plebiscite was held in December 1929, resulting in 5.8 million people out of 6.3 million voters voting in favor of the law.
 This fell below the required 21 million votes (50% of eligible voters) in order for it to take effect.
-While this was a political defeat for Hugenberg, it did result in significant national attention for Adolf Hitler, who had worked with Hugenberg to promote the referendum, and subsequently in valuable right-wing financing.
+While this was a political defeat for Hugenberg, it did result in significant national attention for Adolf Hitler, who had worked with Alfred Hugenberg to promote the referendum, and subsequently in valuable right-wing financing.

 End of German reparations

 In March 1930, the German Government collapsed and was replaced by a new coalition led by Chancellor Heinrich Brüning.
-In June, Allied troops withdrew from near Mainz—the last occupation zone in the Rhineland—and Brüning's Government broached the subject of demanding further refinement to reparations, but this demand was refused by William Tyrrell, the British ambassador to France.
+In June, Allied troops withdrew from near Mainz — the last occupation zone in the Rhineland — and Brüning's Government broached the subject of demanding further refinement to reparations, but this demand was refused by William Tyrrell, the British ambassador to France.
 During 1931, a financial crisis began in Germany.
-In May, Creditanstalt—the largest bank in Austria—collapsed, sparking a banking crisis in Germany and Austria.
+In May, Creditanstalt — the largest bank in Austria — collapsed, sparking a banking crisis in Germany and Austria.
 In response, Brüning announced that Germany was suspending reparation payments.
 This resulted in a massive withdrawal of domestic and foreign funds from German banks.
 By mid-July, all German banks had closed.
 Until this point, France's policy had been to provide Germany with financial support to help Brüning's Government stabilize the country.
 Brüning, now under considerable political pressure from the far-right and President Paul von Hindenburg, was unable to make any concessions or reverse policy.
 As a result, Brüning was unable to borrow money from foreign or domestic sources.
 Further attempts to enlist British support to end reparations failed; the British said it was a joint issue with France and the United States.
 In early July, Brüning announced "his intention to seek the outright revision of the Young Plan".
 In light of the crisis and with the prospect of Germany being unable to repay her debts, United States President Herbert Hoover intervened.
-In June, Hoover publicly proposed a one-year moratorium to reparation and war debts.
+In June, Hoover publicly proposed a one-year moratorium on reparations and war debts.
 By July, the "Hoover Moratorium" had been accepted.